A Canadian Industrial music

 - Darker and Edgier - Hard Wired is this to Tactical Neural Implant, Epitaph is this to FLAvour Of The Weak and (most of) Implode.

-- Dye Hard - Bill Leeb's natural hair color is black-he went blonde around the time Millenium was recorded.
+- Dye Hard - Bill Leeb's natural hair color is black — he went blonde around the time Millennium was recorded.

 - Electronic Music

-- Follow the Leader - Millenium is often considered an attempt to cash in on the commercial success of Industrial Metal.
+- Follow the Leader - Millennium is often considered an attempt to cash in on the commercial success of Industrial Metal.
 For context, The Downward Spiral was released in the same year.
-However, Millenium didn't sell nearly as well.
+However, Millennium didn't sell nearly as well.

 - And on the other side of the same coin, FLA have inspired a lot of imitators.

 - Genre Adultery - FLAvour Of The Weak was basically a pure IDM/Drum 'n' Bass album.
 The sound began to return to Industrial territory for several tracks on Implode and they managed to more fully integrate their IDM influences back into their older sound for Epitaph.
 Also, Millennium was much more metallic than usual, but the band had consistently (if sparingly) used guitars on previous albums (and future albums).

 - Harsh Vocals - Used from Caustic Grip onward.

 - I Am the Band - Bill Leeb basically controls the project.